hardi-ex/CarPark/README.md

-### CarRental Project
+### CarPark Project

-CarRental is a web application designed for car rental services in Ukraine.
+CarPark is a web application designed for car rental services in Ukraine.
 This application allows users to browse through a catalog of available vehicles, view details, and mark their favorite cars.
 The application is built using React and Redux, and it leverages `redux-persist` for state persistence, ensuring that user preferences are retained across sessions.

 ## Table of Contents